|

 Location: Netherlands

 So nice to have the opportunity to talk with them again really.
 They are all so kind!
-THANKS THANKS THANKS
+Very Happy THANKS THANKS THANKS

 I had a great time at the concert and I hope to see you all again real soon.